-NWI program 109 seconds
+CPU time NM program 109 seconds

 Suprtool 12 seconds

-NM program 112 seconds
+Wall time NM program 112 seconds

 Suprtool 12 seconds

-NM program

 CPU-Bound?

 Suprtool uses the technology of multirecord access (NOBUF/MR) to achieve large reductions in CPU overhead, 1/8th that of serial DBGET in many cases.
 On a CPU-bound MPE/iX system, such significant savings mean that you can run Suprtool when other programs would be an intolerable burden.